 In order for a radiant barrier to have durability and strength, a middle "scrim" layer is present in the center of the product.

-Our Ultima radiant barrier product is comprised of a tightly woven scrim which makes it a much stronger product which allows it to hold staples and nails and not tear or pull through.
+Our Xtreme radiant barrier product is comprised of a tightly woven scrim which makes it a much stronger product which allows it to hold staples and nails and not tear or pull through.

 |# of Layers||Many consumers have been mislead to believe that a radiant barrier with more layers is more effective than one with less layers.
 It is not the number of layers that makes one radiant barrier better than the other.
 Based on your criteria, the results of the C1313 testing should be used to evaluate what makes one radiant barrier better than another.